sib-swiss/ena-seqdata-training/docs/course_content/submitting.md

 A study (or project) is an entity describing a research project.
 Typically this is at the level of a research grant.
 This make it e.g. easy to find data from multiple experiments from the same study.
 Click on **Register study** and fill out the form for the project described above.

 !!! note
-    The descriptions do not have to belong for this example.
+    The descriptions do not have to be long for this example.
 Typically, you can copy-paste this information from e.g. the research proposal.

 ### 2. Register samples